peekpi/RainbowWars/README.md

 # RainbowWars Demo

 ## Description
 This is the RainbowWars [demo][demo].
 RainbowWars is a cross-chain game.
+Here is the [video][video], sorry for the AI voice, beacuse English is not my first language.

 In RainbowWars, you can "attack" near from etherum via rainbow-bridge, or "attack" ethereum from near.